Qyriad/ReSwitched/community/rules/index.md

     - Harassment of other users is not tolerated, and will be acted upon as soon as it is brought to our attention.

 3. Staff will handle issues directly.
     We have at least one staff member available at all times.
-Staff have colored roles, and online staff are usually above the other uses in the sidebar.
+Staff have colored roles, and online staff are usually above the other users in the sidebar.
     - __If you have concerns about another user__, *please take up your concerns with a staff member* (someone with a colored role in the sidebar) *in private*. **Don't publically call other users out.**
     - __If you have concerns with a staff or moderation action__, *do not complain about it in public.* Take up your issues in private with the staff.
     - __If you feel that you were wrongly kicked, banned, or otherwise removed from the community__ and you cannot contact the staff, *fill out an [appeal form](https://docs.google.com/forms/d/e/1FAIpQLScN7YRN9PY_sn26p8lXk_dJgUBYlx3Qwq_6EYxT5TMR0ie6yQ/viewform)* and we will try to get back to you soon enough.